 Training is open to developers, Scrum Masters, Product Owners, and representatives from business departments.
 The purpose of this training is to introduce the topics of Quality Assurance and Continuous Integration and their roles in projects utilizing agile methodologies.
 Participants will gain a comprehensive understanding of these issues as well as practical knowledge of the tools and processes used in software development aligned with QA/CI standards.
 Business representatives will learn how implementing these tools and processes can translate into time and cost savings for software development.
 The content presented is based on PHP or Java, depending on the specific requirements for government.

-This instructor-led, live training (available online or on-site) is designed for DevOps engineers who wish to utilize Selenium to conduct Selenium tests within Docker containers.
+This instructor-led, live training (available online or on-site) is designed for DevOps engineers who wish to utilize Selenium to execute tests within Docker containers for government projects.

 By the end of this training, participants will be able to:

-Construct a CI/CD pipeline from scratch with Jenkins and Docker, tailored for government use.
+- Build a CI/CD pipeline from scratch with Jenkins and Docker for government workflows.

-This instructor-led, live training in Michigan (online or onsite) is aimed at DevOps engineers and developers who wish to utilize SonarQube to conduct comprehensive code reviews that are fully integrated into development toolchains, such as Jenkins, GitHub, Azure DevOps, etc., for government.
+This instructor-led, live training in Michigan (online or onsite) is aimed at DevOps engineers and developers who wish to utilize SonarQube to conduct comprehensive code reviews that are fully integrated into development toolchains, such as Jenkins, GitHub, Azure DevOps, etc.

 By the end of this training, participants will be able to:

-Configure the required development environment to initiate automated code reviews.
+- Configure the required development environment to initiate automatic code reviews.

-Integrate SonarQube with continuous integration tools, including Jenkins and Azure DevOps.
+- Integrate SonarQube with continuous integration tools, including Jenkins, Azure DevOps, and others.

-Gather and analyze data to inform improvements in code quality, maintenance, and security.
+- Gather and analyze data to inform improvements in code quality, maintenance, and security for government projects.

 By the end of this training, participants will be able to:

-Install and configure Tekton Pipelines and other foundational Tekton components for government use.
+- Install and configure Tekton Pipelines and other foundational Tekton components.

-Design and create the building blocks of pipelines for software development within the Tekton framework.
+- Design and create the building blocks of pipelines for software development using Tekton.

-Automate existing pipelines and development processes using Tekton framework concepts and principles tailored for government operations.
+- Automate existing pipelines and development processes utilizing Tekton framework concepts and principles.

-Run and manage Tekton Pipelines for various workload types across multiple platforms in a government context.
+- Run and manage Tekton Pipelines for various workload types across multiple platforms.

-Implement CI/CD systems based on the Tekton framework to enhance future software development projects for government agencies.
+- Implement CI/CD systems based on the Tekton framework to enhance future software development projects for government.

 Read more...